-A foot fracture is a break in one or more of the bones in your foot.
-Foot fractures are commonly caused by trauma, falls, or repeated stress injuries.
+A foot fracture is a break in a bone in your foot.

 Return to the emergency department if:

 - The pain in your injured foot gets worse even after you rest and take pain medicine.

 - The skin or toes of your foot become numb, swollen, cold, white, or blue.

 - You have more pain or swelling than you did before a cast was put on.